pbivrell/Pol/README.md

-## Breif Description
+## Brief Description
 POL is an interpreted procedural programming language designed for an Independent Study at Colorado State University.

 ## Reasons For Writing
-I am building POL as part of an educational glimps into the process of writing a grammer, lexer, parser, and an interpreter.
+I am building POL as part of an educational glimpse into the process of writing a grammer, lexer, parser, and an interpreter.
 My goal is to learn and take part in, the processes involved in language design and implementation.